Iron Language Reference

 Stack — Default

-val pos = vec2(10.0, 20.0) -- stack, freed at scope exit
+val pos = vec2(10.0, 20.0) -- 16 bytes on the stack

 -- COMPILE ERROR: stack value cannot escape